carlomarxdk/carlomarxdk/README.md

 * 📚 [Google Scholar](https://scholar.google.com/citations?hl=en&user=60I1M-oAAAAJ)

 ---
 P.S.
-Carlo Marx is a character in Jack Kerouac's novel *On the Road*.
+Carlo Marx is a character in Jack Kerouac's novel *On the Road* ...and DK?
+Honestly, I created this account in Denmark, and now it’s part of my lore.